Flexible Work Arrangements

 Disclaimer

-Supervisors should establish methods to evaluate employees who have flexible work arrangements and hold the employee accountable for the productivity and quality of work.
+Supervisors should establish methods to evaluate employees with flexible work arrangements and hold the employee accountable for the productivity and quality of work.

-The supervisor and employee will meet at regular intervals to review the employee’s work performance to ensure job standards are met.
+The supervisor and employee will meet regularly to review the employee’s work performance and ensure job standards are met.
 ASU policies, rules and practices shall apply at the remote worksite.
-Failure to follow policy, rules and procedures may result in termination of the flexible work arrangement.
+Failure to follow policy, regulations and procedures may result in termination of the flexible work arrangement.

 Contact your internal HR representative or your OHR Business Partner for additional assistance.
 Before approving a flexible work arrangement, consider the possible expenses: